-External students transferring into any program the in CADC should do so in the summer semester (after their freshman year fall and spring semesters) to avoid prolonging graduation.
+External students transferring into any program the in CADC should communicate with the CADC Recruitment Office to understand program requirements and to avoid prolonging graduation.
 Students transferring after that point will increase the amount of time required to complete the degree.
-Please contact the CADC Office of Student Services at (334) 844-5350 for specific information on transferring to each program listed below and subsequent performance-based criteria for admission into the professional programs.
+Please contact the CADC Recruitment Office at (334) 844-4569 for specific information on transferring to each program listed below and subsequent performance-based criteria for admission into the professional programs.
 The AU Bulletin and Academic Standards also provide this information.